John Kennedy Sr. (footballer): Legacy

 As a player, Kennedy was renowned for his toughness and skill.
 As a coach, he had a similar reputation for toughness but also for oratory.
 He was notorious for borrowing ideas from any source he thought would inspire the players, but it was his passion rather than his quotations that he was best known for.
 In the 1975 VFL Grand Final against North Melbourne, his exhortation to the Hawthorn players at half-time was: "At least do something!
 Do!
 Don't think, Mick!
 Don't hope; do!
 At least you can come off and say, 'I did this, I shepherded, I played on.
 At least I did something.'"
 Despite this, his team still lost convincingly.

 He was famous for his battered brown overcoat, which is now on display at the Hawthorn Football Club.

 He was an inaugural inductee into the Australian Football Hall of Fame and was inducted into the Sport Australia Hall of Fame in 1999.

 His son John Kennedy Jr., also played for the Hawks, playing eight matches against Kangaroo teams coached by his father.
-Kennedy's grandson Josh Kennedy was recruited by Hawthorn under the father/son rule in the 2006 AFL Draft, but played most of his career with the Sydney Swans.
+Kennedy's grandson Josh Kennedy was recruited by Hawthorn under the father/son rule in the 2006 AFL draft, but played most of his career with the Sydney Swans.

 On 1 June 2020, John Kennedy Sr. became the 29th legend of the Australian Football Hall of Fame.
 AFL Commission Chairman Richard Goyder said: "In the Australian Football Hall of Fame, our Legends stand above our greats and, on behalf of the selectors, it is my great honour to declare John Kennedy was elected as a Legend, recognising his six-decade contribution to our game."

+The Kennedy Community Centre, Hawthorn's new training and administrative base, is named after John Kennedy Sr.